CrAzE124/chazbot/README.md

 2. Install requirements => `pip install -r requirements.txt`
 3. Run it => `python runner.py`

 This will run it 5 times by default.
-You can run `python runner.py `
+You can run `python runner.py 10` if you want it to run 10 times.